Kelvin Smith Library

-This is a guide to the use of pre-digital (analog) recordings in music research; i.e., cylinders, 78s, 45s, 33s.
+This is a guide to the use of pre-digital (analog) recordings in music research, such as cylinders, 78s, 45s, 33s.
 It will not cover CDs or downloads except as carriers for material originally captured in one of the formats above.

 Early recordings are germane to several fields of study: